 New Zealand has a very long and proud history of competing at the Paralympic Games and other key international pinnacle events.
-Nearly 50 years ago, we sent a team of 15 Paralympians to the 1968 Summer Paralympic Games in Tel Aviv, Israel.
+Nearly 50 years ago, we sent a team of 16 Paralympians to the 1968 Summer Paralympic Games in Tel Aviv, Israel.
 Over 35 years ago, a team of four kiwis competed in the 1980 Paralympic Winter Games in Geilo, Norway.
 And we have not missed a single Paralympic Games since!

-The PyeongChang 2018 Paralympic Winter Games will be take place between 9 - 18 March 2018.
-The New Zealand Paralympic Team has a target of two medals.
-The Team will include exceptional Para athletes and they are likely to compete across two Para sports; Para alpine skiing and Para snowboarding.
 A total of 209 Paralympians have represented New Zealand to date.

+The PyeongChang 2018 Paralympic Winter Games took place between 9 - 18 March 2018.
+The New Zealand Paralympic Team collectively won 3 medals, 1 gold and 2 bronze.
+The Team included three exceptional Paralympians competing across two Para sports; Para alpine skiing and Para snowboarding.

 The Games featured 670 Para athletes from 49 delegations.
 Para athletes competed in 80 medal events across six Para sports: Para alpine skiing, Para biathlon, Para cross-country skiing, Para ice sledge hockey, Para snowboard and Para wheelchair curling.